AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Topic reference** - ![](images/topic-reference.svg)

-Displays the topic search dialog.
+Displays the Select file dialog.
 Navigate to the topic/map file that you want to insert and choose **Select** to add it to the map.

 ![](images/insert-topic-reference-dialog.png){align="left"}